 No matter what my financial outlook was, there was no extra left in my bank account at the end of the month.
 If that sounds like you, just know you’re not alone.

-What I didn’t admit to anyone was how concerned I was about having an emergency such as my car breaking down or needing to go to the doctors.
+What I didn’t admit to anyone was how concerned I was about having an emergency such as my car breaking down or needing to go to the doctor.

 I’m happy to say that has changed for me, and it wasn’t all that difficult.
 So, now, let’s get you started on saving that first $1,000.

-How to Save a $1,000 Dollars and Still Be Able to Enjoy Your Life
+How to Save $1,000 Dollars and Still Be Able to Enjoy Your Life

 When most people think about saving money, they feel a sense of dread as if they are going to be punished, as if they will never be able to have a moment of fun in their lives again or never be able to buy something when they want it.